-Our sickness absence toolkit provides practical advice on how NHS managers can support a staff returning to work and manage staff with long-term sickness absence.
+Our sickness absence toolkit provides practical advice on how NHS managers can support staff returning to work and/or manage staff with long-term sickness absence.

-There may be support for you to arrange changes for your employee through Access to Work.
+Access to Work can help people get or stay in work if they have a physical or mental health condition or disability.
 The scheme provides practical support and advice to disabled people or employees with long-term conditions and employers to help overcome work related obstacles resulting from a long-term condition or disability.

 The scheme pays towards any extra employment costs that result from a long-term condition or disability.
 It applies to any paid job, part-time or full-time, permanent or temporary.
 There is no minimum number of hours for eligibility for support under the scheme.
 It is provided where an individual requires support or adaptations beyond the reasonable adjustments, which an employer is legally obliged to provide under the Equality Act 2010.

-Below you will find dedicated advice and guidance on supporting staff with specific long-term health conditions in the workplace.
+Below you will find dedicated advice and guidance on supporting staff with some of the key long-term health conditions in the workplace.

 - Supporting your NHS colleagues with long COVID- webinar.

 - The Society of Occupational Medicine (SOM) return to work guide.